cunningham-lab/neurocaas/docs/source/develop/clidevguide.rst

 Testing your script (locally)
 -----------------------------

 At this point, it's a good idea to run a few more tests to ensure that your script is behaving as intended.
 A nice feature of the analysis script is that it is input independent- it looks at the dataset, configuration file, and result paths that you've registered, and doesn't care if they are in an S3 bucket or local.
-Therefore, you can run the following commmands on the compute instance to test your analysis script with data that exists on that instance:
+Therefore, you can run the following commands on the compute instance to test your analysis script with data that exists on that instance:

 .. code-block::